Brian Davey

 Research Interests

 My research centres around universal algebra, lattice theory, and particularly the role of natural duality theory in both of these areas.
-I lead an active research group within the Department of Mathematics.
+I founded and remain an active member of the largest research group within the Department of Mathematics and Statistics.

-I am an executive editor for Algebra Universalis and an Associate Editor for the Bulletin of the Australian Mathematical Society.
+I am co-Editor-in-Chief for Algebra Universalis and an Associate Editor for the Bulletin of the Australian Mathematical Society.

 Postgrads and Postdocs

-My research group includes several postgraduate students and postdoctoral fellows (ARC and La Trobe).
+The Research Group on General Algebra and its Applications includes several postgraduate students and ARC postdoctoral fellows.
 I greatly enjoy the stimulation of working with graduate students.
 If you are interested in graduate studies in universal algebra or lattice theory, please email me.

 Books